Good Bye, Lenin!

-Good Bye Lenin! is a 2003 German tragicomedy film, directed by Wolfgang Becker.
+Good Bye, Lenin! is a 2003 German tragicomedy film, directed by Wolfgang Becker.
 The cast includes Daniel Brühl, Katrin Sass, Chulpan Khamatova, and Maria Simon.
-The story follows a family in East Germany (GDR); the mother (Sass) is dedicated to the socialist cause and falls into a coma in October 1989, shortly before the November revolution.
-When she awakens eight months later in June 1990, her son (Brühl) attempts to protect her from a fatal shock by concealing the fall of the Berlin Wall and the collapse of communism in East Germany.
+The story follows a family in East Germany; the mother is dedicated to the socialist cause and falls into a coma in October 1989, shortly before the Peaceful Revolution in November.
+When she awakens eight months later in June 1990, her son attempts to protect her from a fatal shock by concealing the fall of the Berlin Wall and the collapse of Communism in East Germany.